YKW-Modding/yo-docs/modding-guides/general/define-triggers.md

 * Map Trigger.
 Map Triggers are on a per-map basis, e.g. you may define a Map Trigger for Uptown Springdale.
 These are higher priority than Common Triggers, thus they will override them.
 * Phase Trigger.
 Phase Triggers are on a per-chapter basis, e.g. you may define a Phase Trigger for Chapter 2.
 These are the highest priority, thus they will override both Common and Map Triggers.

 Each category has both a config file and an XQ script per-basis.
 For instance, each individual map may have its own config file for its respective Map Triggers.
-The file paths for each config file, can be found below: <!-- --> <br id="trig-cfg-file-path"></div>
+The file paths for each config file, can be found below: <!-- --> <br id="trig-cfg-file-path">

 * Common Trigger: `data/res/sys/common_trigger*.cfg.bin`.
   * The `*` refers to versioning, so instead of only finding `common_trigger.cfg.bin`, you may also find a file such as `common_trigger_0.03c.cfg.bin`.
 Select the highest version file.